Vvslaxman/ANN-go/README.md

+Sure!
+Below is the updated README file including the results, images, and calculated metrics values:

 # Neural Network Training with Go

 This project implements a simple neural network using the Go programming language.
 The network is trained using backpropagation with L2 regularization and can be used for classification tasks.
 The training and testing data are read from CSV files, and the performance metrics are printed and plotted.